Roe v. Wade (film)

 Roe v.
 Wade is a 2020 American political legal drama film produced, written and directed by Nick Loeb and Cathy Allyn.
 It serves as a dramatization of the 1973 landmark decision of the same name, rendered by the U.S. Supreme Court on the issue of the constitutionality of laws that criminalized or restricted access to abortions.

 The film stars a predominantly conservative ensemble cast, including Jon Voight, Stacey Dash and Robert Davi.
-Loeb also stars as Bernard Nathanson, a gynecologist who co-founded the abortion rights organization National Association for the Repeal of Abortion Laws (NARAL) and later became an anti-abortion movement advocate.
+Loeb also stars as Bernard Nathanson, a gynecologist who co-founded the abortion rights organization NARAL Pro-Choice America and later became an anti-abortion movement advocate.
 According to Loeb, the film is about "the women's rights movement versus the pro-life movement.
 It's a social war movie where we take both sides of the argument and hopefully let the audience decide."

-The film, which received generally poor reviews, was first screened at the VIFF Vienna Independent Film Festival in October 2020 and was released on April 2, 2021.
+The film, which was widely panned by film critics, was first screened at the Vienna Independent Film Festival in October 2020 and was released on April 2, 2021.